-Marcia Sutherland is a medical assistant at Columbia Health Medical Services.
+Marcia Malcolm-Alexander is a medical assistant at Columbia Health Medical Services.

 She has experience working with children, adolescents, and adults in partial, inpatient, and outpatient settings.
-Her specialized training includes psychodynamic interpersonal and relational therapy, dialectical behavioral therapy, and cognitive behavioral approaches for individuals coping with anxiety, depression, bipolar disorder, and PTSD.
+Her specialized training includes psychodynamic therapy, dialectical behavioral therapy, and cognitive-behavioral approaches for individuals coping with anxiety, depression, bipolar disorder, and PTSD.
 She is especially dedicated to utilizing these approaches within an academic and community setting to address immigration and first-generation stressors including acculturation and adjustment, intergenerational trauma and healing, body image concerns, women’s topics, and interpersonal issues.